iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 Parasitic currents will flow when there is a voltage difference between two points that are nominally ground referenced and may exacerbate communication issues.
 Ground loops are a problem typically found in applications with large cable lengths where small currents can produce large voltage offsets like the AC mains in buildings.
 Ground loops may not be an observable problem on relatively smaller scales such as unmanned vehicle frames.
 However, if communication errors are occurring on a vehicle with multiple frame grounding locations that do not occur when the frame is isolated or only has one connection to ground, ground loops may be the cause.
-When designing a v ehicle where it is necessary to ground the vehicle frame at multiple points, please consider the following to help keep the vehicle frame at a common potential:
+When designing a vehicle where it is necessary to ground the vehicle frame at multiple points, please consider the following to help keep the vehicle frame at a common potential:

 1. Make a frame ground connection point as close as possible to the power supply/battery ground.
 2. Make a frame ground connection point close to the power ground input of each electronic device on a communication bus.